-As the screw turned the threads collected the water from one reservoir, and then drew it up until the water was dumped into another reservoir.
+As the screw turned, the threads collected the water from one reservoir and drew it up until it was dumped into another reservoir.

 It was not long before the auger was used for drilling purposes.

-Because the waste material created by the auger was pulled out of the wood by the turning of the bit, it would not clog like other types of drill bits.
+Because the waste material created by the auger was pulled out of the wood by turning the bit, it would not clog like other types of drill bits.